 Aesthetics was not my main concern.
 Still it’s a quality that I appreciate when working every day with my equipment.
 The leather is a timeless and chic material.
 It gives an extra touch of style to my outfit.

 Very often I receive compliments on it from the guests (which is always pleasant).
-And last, but not the least, it smells pretty good.
-And given it stays on my shoulders all day long, I sneeze it all the time!
+And last, but not least, it smells pretty good.
+And given it stays on my shoulders all day long, I smell it all the time!

 The Cons